ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 {: #using-console-iops-profile}
 {: ui}

-When you [create a Block Storage volume in the {{site.data.keyword.cloud_notm}} console](/docs/vpc?topic=vpc-creating-block-storage), you can see the available profiles on two tabs.
+Customers with special access can create Block Storage volumes with the `sdp` profile.
-- For [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers), you can see 3 tiles with the different performance levels.
-Select the one that best suits your needs.
+{: preview}

-- For [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) IOPS, you can specify the size of your volume and IOPS range based on the size of the volume.
-As you type the IOPS value, the console shows the acceptable range.
-You can also click the **storage size** link to see [Table 3](#custom).
+As an allow-listed customer, you can see a list of all the available profiles, such as the three `tiered`, the `custom`, and the new `sdp`profile.
+When you select one of the tiered profiles, you need to specify the capacity.
+When you select the custom profile, you need to specify the capacity and an IOPS value that's in the applicable range for your capacity ([Table 3](#custom)).
+When you select the `sdp` profile, you can specify the capacity and IOPS without any capacity-based range restriction.
+You can also specify the maximum throughput limit for your volume.

 ### From the CLI
 {: #using-cli-iops-profiles}